ksu-is/WordExplorer-Project/README.md

 - This program will be able to track wrongly quessed answers.

-- Shows the correct vocabulary word if guessed incorrectly.
+- Shows the correct vocabulary word and/or definition if guessed incorrectly.

 - Users will be able to add in their own terms and definitions to practice with.